evennia/evennia/CODING_STYLE.md

     Returns:
         e (str): The result of the function

+    Raises:
+        failed (RuntimeException): If there is a critical error, this is raised.
+        io error (IOError): This is only raised if there is a problem with the database.

     Notes:
         This is an example function.
 If `d=True`, something amazing will happen.